thekosmix/interview-street/README.md

 # interview-street
 A project similar to interview-street (now a days HackerRank) I build it as my final year college project in 2011.
 It's more like a `Résumé Manager` for a college, where jobs and internships are posted by `Placement Co-ordinators`.

-The project is hosted and live [here](https://www.thekosmix.com/online_compiler/index.php).
-You can checkout the online compiler by putting small C/C++ code.

 ## Key Functionalities
 #### Job portal (Resume Manager)
 - A `Placement Co-ordinators` can post the profiles and requirments of a campus-visiting company and students can apply.